 We start with the good news yet again and will explore the pros of buying a car.
 Let’s hope they outweigh the cons

-No Restrictions On Your Car – When you purchase a car outright, it’s yours to do whatever you please.
-You can drive it hundreds of thousands of miles over a period of 50 years and let it get banged up — if you want to.
+- No Restrictions On Your Car – When you purchase a car outright, it’s yours to do whatever you please.
+You can drive it hundreds of thousands of miles over 50 years and let it get banged up — if you want to.
 This is great for international students that want to go on epic road trips across the United States in their own car.
 You would not even be able to take half of the famous Route 60 if you decided to lease a car.

-Lower Credit Requirements For Buyers – If your credit is less than great, it will easier to obtain a loan than a lease.
+- Lower Credit Requirements For Buyers – If your credit is less than great, it will easier to obtain a loan than a lease.
 The loan will require a down payment, but if you have no credit, this will probably be easier to accomplish than trying to rebuild your credit.
 This is a great opportunity for international students.

-Long-term Savings – In the long run, buying a car will most likely save you money.
+- Long-term Savings – In the long run, buying a car will most likely save you money.
 It will not be difficult to find a loan with an interest rate that matches or beats the rate you would get on a lease.
 While you do have to pay the full price of the car, in the end, you will still have the car in your possession, which will help you build equity and can always be sold if you decide to leave the United States.

 Although buying a car comes with many long-term financial advantages, you will still have to consider the dent buying a car will put in your wallet.
 Each factor you should consider is written out below.

-Car Maintenance Costs – When you purchase a car, all maintenance and repairs will be your full responsibility for the entire life of the car.
+- Car Maintenance Costs – When you purchase a car, all maintenance and repairs will be your full responsibility for the entire life of the car.
 While a lease agreement might provide more help in this area, it is also mandatory that you return the car in great condition.
 If you own your car, you’re the one that benefits from its upkeep.

-Your Car’s Depreciating Value – One big downside of owning a car is that it will only decrease in value from the date of purchase.
+- Your Car’s Depreciating Value – One big downside of owning a car is that it will only decrease in value from the date of purchase.
 In this sense, a car is not a savvy “investment.”
 But if you plan on needing a car for several years, it can save you in many other areas (more job options, faster commutes, etc.).

-You will have to pay more money upfront – Leases are very attractive because they often have a zero-down policy.
+- You will have to pay more money upfront – Leases are very attractive because they often have a zero-down policy.
 This will not be the case when purchasing outright.
 Loans can require anywhere from 10-20% upfront.

 If these obstacles won’t be an issue for you, then you can begin the car-buying process.
 Here are the steps to buying a car in the U.S.:

-Most of this is fairly standard when it comes to purchasing a car, but there one thing international students will want to take note of.
+Most of this is fairly standard when it comes to purchasing a car, but there is one thing international students will want to take note of.

 Since the winning recommendation is buying a car in the United States, we want to list out some options available to you to make the massive feat feasible.
 The greatest barrier when buying a car as an international student is the upfront cost you will have to shell out to make your purchase.
 Nevertheless, some solutions to overcome this obstacle include: